 Most important of these firsts, perhaps, is the first appearance of the word “justice”: “Giustizia mosse il mio alto fattore” (Justice moved my high maker [Inf.
 3.4]).
 These words are conspicuously written on the gate of Hell itself, issuing a challenge that we likely do not fully perceive upon first reading the Commedia.
 While on the one hand the sinners’ life-stories, as vividly dramatized in the poetry of the Commedia, are frequently such as to elicit compassion from the reader, compassion is an inappropriate response if the sinner is in fact, as the gate declares, justly punished.

 From a theological perspective, the concept of justice implies the concept of free will.
 If there were no free will, the allotment of Hell or Paradise would be deterministic rather than the result of giustizia.

-This is an unacceptable proposition, as Marco Lombardo explains to the pilgrim in Purgatorio 16.67-72.
-For the question of determinism, see the Appendix on Cecco d’Ascoli in the Introduction to Inferno 7 and the Introduction to Purgatorio 16.
+The idea that Hell is an arbitrary assignation rather than the consequence of one’s own choices is a theologically unacceptable proposition, as Marco Lombardo explains to the pilgrim in Purgatorio 16.67-72.
+For the question of determinism, much debated in Dante’s time, see also the Appendix on Cecco d’Ascoli (who accused Dante of determinism) in the Introduction to Inferno 7.
+For the rebuttal of the deterministic position, see the Introduction to Purgatorio 16.